jiviteshkuk26/beige-mango-8bfcb/src/pages/style-guide.md

 ---
 title: My Goals
-subtitle: The is page is about my goals in life
+subtitle: The is page is about what i want to  in life
 img_path: images/style-guide.jpg
 template: page
 ---